WojciechMatuszewski/programming-notes/aws/serverless/gotchas.md

 The most important part is the one that talks about the `maxReceiveCount` configuration property.

 > If you configure reserved concurrency on your function, set a minimum of five concurrent executions to reduce the chance of throttling errors when Lambda invokes your function.

+## EventBridge policies

+If you ever interacted with the EventBridge API, you know it is possible to specify the permissions on multiple levels.

+1. As a topmost property on the EventBridge rule
+2. As a property for a given target
+3. As a resource policy on the target, the EventBridge is targeting.

+One might think that specifying a wide enough permission on the topmost level would be enough to make everything work, right?
+(I'm not advocating for this practice.
+It isn't good IMO).

+Well, **wrong**.
+According to the [EventBridge documentation](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-use-resource-based.html), there are some rules regarding which policy is used for a target.

+I have to admit that I'm a bit mad that they have decided to do permissions this way.
+I've wasted so much time debugging the SQS integration only to discover that my queue did not have a resource policy attached to it.
+(If the resource is not used in a cross-account manner, either the identity or the resource policy dictates the permissions).

+If you ever find yourself in a similar situation, **keep in mind how the EventBridge service interacts with IAM**.

+## Eventual consistency of some resources

+In distributed systems word, we cannot hide from eventual consistency.
+Some resources might only be available after certain period of "grace period".

+### SQS

+TIL that you have to wait 1 second after creating the queue to use it.
+If you delete the queue, you also have to wait 1 second after creating it again.
+[Check out the documentation for more info](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_CreateQueue.html).

+### EventBridge rules

+The EventBridge rule creation is eventually consistent, which means that it is possible to send a message to the bus only for it never to be delivered to its destination.
+I could not reproduce it myself, but the issue was confirmed by [Nicolas](https://twitter.com/NMoutschen) on AWS Community Builders on Slack.

+> and yeah, the EventBridge rule creations are eventually consistent, so I had to create the rules in advance